albertattard/java-boot-camp/01 - Primer.md

     WORKDIR /opt/app
     ```

-    The [`WORKDIR` instruction](https://docs.docker.com/engine/reference/builder/#workdir) is the directory where our application will be running from.
+    The [`WORKDIR` instruction](https://docs.docker.com/engine/reference/builder/#workdir) defines directory where our application will be running from.

+    Why do we need to change the working directory?

+        1. Putting our application in a specific directory helps us organise our application better.
+In some cases, we have more than one single file.
+For example, a web application may contain several files and other web assets.
+Having such application in the root directory is a bit messy.
+Furthermore, the application itself may expose some files found on the OS and return these to the caller.
+We do not want to return a sensitive file by mistake, just because we deployed our application in the root folder.

+        1. Putting our application in a specific directory allows us to limit the access rights for the users that will be used to run our application to just this directory.
+This will prevent an attacker, accessing anywhere else in the docker container by simply taking advantage of a vulnerability within our application.

-    The working directory of our image was `/` (the root folder).
-Now we changed it to be `/opt/app`.
-The directory does not need to exists and will be created automatically.
+    The working directory of our docker image was `/` (the root folder).
+We will change this it to be `/opt/app`.
+The directory does not need to exist and will be created automatically.

     **Steps**: